Khalidalsuwayan/Face-recognition/README.md

 # Face-recognition

 This code is for recognize faces.
-Here I use celebrities' faces.
+Here I have used celebrities' faces.
 You should make sure that you have these libraries before writing the code cmake dlib face_recognition